sibvisions/reactUI.example/src/readme-files/custom-screen/README.md

 # Custom-Screens

 ## Overview
-Custom-screens are a way to add your own react-coded components, which aren't avaiable in VisionX, to your application.
+Custom-screens are a way to add your own react-coded screens, which aren't avaiable in VisionX, to your application.
 Use custom-screens if you want to add screens to your web application, which are react only and don't need to work with the java applications server.

 ## Implementation